2001 Bangladesh–India border skirmishes: Cause

 One of the disputed areas was a small sliver of land near the village of Padua (also known as Pyrdiwah), on the border between Bangladesh and the Indian state of Meghalaya, which was used by Indian security forces during the 1971 Bangladesh War to train ethnic Bengali guerrillas, who were fighting the Pakistan Army and pro-Pakistan loyalist militias.
-Following its independence, Bangladesh staked its claim to the area in which India's Border Security Force (BSF) had established a post in since 1971.
+Following its independence, Bangladesh staked its claim to the area which India's Border Security Force (BSF) had established a post in since 1971.
 The village is one of the Indian exclaves on the border between Bangladesh and Meghalaya.
 There are 111 Indian enclaves in Bangladeshi-claimed territory and 50 Bangladeshi enclaves in Indian-claimed territory.
 Padua village is an adverse possession—a village inhabited by Indians that is legally owned by Bangladesh (until the border agreement is ratified and the populations exchanged).
 The people of this village are ethnic Khasis.

 In an interview published much later, the then-director of the Bangladesh Rifles (BDR), Major-General Fazlur Rahman, who was later dismissed from service by the rival government following an election, claimed that the Indian BSF had begun to construct a linking road between their camp in Padua and another camp 10 km away through no man's land and Bangladeshi territory.